 This is the story of their struggle against cruel fate, and of how it is human nature to find hope, however bleak the outlook.

 EXPLOSIONS. guns.
 EXPLOSIONS. tropes.
 EXPLOSIONS. unexplored characters and themes.
 EXPLOSIONS.
 Welcome to Michael Bay, the anime.

 *explosions suddenly erupt in the background of this review*

 Under the Dog is an aesthetically beautiful circlejerk of explosions and underdeveloped yet overtly heavy handed themes.
-That said, its not really a bad anime, just an overwhelmingly mediocre one.
+Plainly put, this is a bad anime.